rubenwardy/waterplus/README.md

 A mod that adds finite water, among other things

-* Made by Andrew "Rubenwardy" Ward.
+* Project started by: Andrew "Rubenwardy" Ward.
-* Other contributers: proller
+* And helped develop by: proller

 License
 -------